gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 There are different services available for this such as the [OpenZepplin Defender Sentinel](https://docs.openzeppelin.com/defender/sentinel).

-### Deploy a caster copy
+## Deploy a master copy
 The master copy contracts can be deployed through `yarn deploy` command.
-Note that this only should be done if the Delay Modifier contracts gets an update and the ones referred on the (zodiac repository)[https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts] should be used.
+Note that this only should be done if the Delay Modifier contracts gets an update and the ones referred on the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) should be used.